Tao-VanJS/Tao-VanJS/README.md

 ### 👋 Hi there

 My name is Tao Xin.
 I created **VanJS** (https://vanjs.org, [repo](https://github.com/vanjs-org/van)) in 2023, which is the smallest reactive UI framework in the world.
 I think **VanJS** is super cool!
 With only 0.8kB in `.min.js.gz` and 1.3kB in `.min.js`, **VanJS** offers a programming experience similar to (if not better than) React.
-If you're interested in **VanJS**, feel free to leave your comments in [Discussions](https://github.com/vanjs-org/van/discussions).
+If you're interested in **VanJS**, please consider starring the project.

-**VanJS** has a mission to *Enable everyone to build useful UI apps with a few lines of code, anywhere, any time, on any device.* If this mission resonates you, please consider starring the project.
 It takes just a few seconds but your support means the world to me and helps spread **VanJS** to a wider audience.
+Meanwhile, feel free to leave your comments in [Discussions](https://github.com/vanjs-org/van/discussions).

 ### 💡 Fun facts